rust-lang/rfcs/text/0000-missing-derefs.md

 Add more features of the move checker to the type-system, e.g. strongly linear `&out`.
 That is quite complex, and requires more considerations wrt. panics.

+A call to an impure `DerefMove` that panics before generating the move pointer will leak the interior.
+I think this is better than potentially double-dropping the interior (if a panic occurs *after* the move pointer is created) - in any case, attempting to drop the interior will call `DerefMove` again, which is very likely to cause a double panic and crash.

 # Unresolved questions
 [unresolved]: #unresolved-questions